Subhampreet/Subhampreet/README.md

 <img width="50%" align="right" alt="Github Image" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🌱 I’m currently learning NodeJs, Python and ReactJs
+- 🌱 I’m currently learning NodeJs, and DevOps
-- 👯 I’m looking to collaborate on Python projects and Basic Web Dev stuff
+- 👯 I’m looking to collaborate on MERN projects and Basic Web Dev stuff
 - 📫 How to reach me: You may follow me on [Instagram](https://www.instagram.com/_the.odist_)
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: Jack of all trades , Master of None !